aneilbaboo/replayer/README.md

 ## Hiding Sensitive Data

-It is good practice to avoid checking sensitive data into source control.
-Sepia can substituting specific text in headers and bodies with values you specify.
+It is good practice to avoid checking sensitive data into source control.  replayer can substituting specific text in headers and bodies with values you specify.
 The substitute function takes a substitution string as a first argument and a function which returns the actual value, presumably retrieved from the environment.
 Your fixtures will contain the substitution string, and can be safely committed to source control.

-    var sepia = require('sepia');
+    var replayer = require('replayer');
-    sepia.substitute('<SUBSTITUTION1>', function() { return process.env.MY_API_SECRET; });
+    replayer.substitute('<SUBSTITUTION1>', function() { return process.env.MY_API_SECRET; });

 ## Languages

 A downstream request may return different data based on the language requested by the server under test.
-To support this use case, sepia automatically isolates fixtures based on the value of the `Accept-Language` request header.
+To support this use case, replayer automatically isolates fixtures based on the value of the `Accept-Language` request header.

 The first language in the list of languages specified by this header is used as